Bachelor of Medicine, Bachelor of Surgery: Australia

 Historically, Australian medical schools have followed the British tradition by conferring the degrees of Bachelor of Medicine and Bachelor of Surgery (MBBS) to its graduates whilst reserving the title of Doctor of Medicine (MD) for their research training degree, analogous to the PhD, or for their honorary doctorates.
 Although the majority of Australian MBBS degrees have been graduate programs since the 1990s, under the previous Australian Qualifications Framework (AQF) they remained categorised as Level 7 Bachelor's degrees together with other undergraduate programs.

 The latest version of the AQF includes the new category of Level 9 Master's (Extended) degrees which permits the use of the term 'Doctor' in the styling of the degree title of relevant professional programs.
-As a result, most Australian medical schools have replaced their MBBS degrees with the MD to resolve the previous anomalous nomenclature.
+As a result, most undergraduate Australian medical schools have replaced their MBBS degrees with a combined degree that ends with the MD (e.g. the Bachelor of Medical Studies / Doctor of Medicine at The University of New South Wales or the Bachelor of Medical Science and Doctor of Medicine at Monash University) or switched to graduate only MD pathways, to resolve the previous anomalous nomenclature.
+Even still, Curtin University and James Cook University both still offer the MBBS degree.
 With the introduction of the Master's level MD, universities have also renamed their previous medical research doctorates.
 The University of Melbourne was the first to introduce the MD in 2011 as a basic medical degree, and has renamed its research degree to Doctor of Medical Science (DMedSc).